struct-chat/embedding/README.md

 ## Usage

 When passing a document, use the prefix: `passage: `.
-When querying for similar documents, use the prefix `query: `.
+When querying for similar documents, use the prefix `query: `. [e5-small-v2][] has a question about these prefixes in the FAQ.

 If a single sentence exceeds the 512 tokens limit, then we ignore that sentence, considering it invalid, and adding its tokens to the `invalid_tokens` count.